divjazz03/Recommendic/README.md

 ## Entities with their responsibilities and capabilities ##
 - **Users**: This encapsulates all the users of the platform of which include the Potential patients, Administrators, certified practitioner and administrators.
 - **Registration**: This is the conversion of a guest user to an authenticated user.
 The guest user can be converted to a potential patient or a Practitioner.
-To register as a practitioner, the admin assigned must verify the authenticity of the certification, or in later versions can be verified by artificial intelligence.
+To register as a practitioner, the user assigned must verify the authenticity of the certification, or in later versions can be verified by artificial intelligence.
 - **Login**: This logs in the users into the platform, it makes the feeds and data displayed to them personalized according to their recent activities or authorization level.
 - **Recommendation**: This is unique to potential patients.
 It recommends consultants or articles according to search patterns, location or recent activities.
 - **Real Time Consultation**: This involves real time consultation/chats with consultants whom the user has started a consultation with.
 It utilizes web sockets.
 The user can have a real-time conversation with the practitioner of there choosing about topics they are interested in.
-- **Admin Registration**: A user can be registered as an admin and assigned a password by another admin and an automatically generated password is assigned to that user.
+- **Admin Registration**: A user can be registered as an user and assigned a password by another user and an automatically generated password is assigned to that user.
 - **Consultant Certification**: Admins are assigned the certifications of the consultants that haven't been certified.
-Once the assigned admin certifies the certificates.
+Once the assigned user certifies the certificates.
 The Consultant is automatically verified.
 - **File upload**: The practitioner can upload pdf documents or clear images of their certifications.
 Everyone practitioners and potential patients need to upload their profile pictures for visual identification.